Home : Window Prices

 Replacement Window Pricing

-Affinity pricing will run $400 to $650 installed for a typical replacement double hung or slider window.
+Affinity pricing will run from the mid to upper end of the spectrum for a typical vinyl replacement double hung or slider.
 The company enjoys quite a good reputation, although they aren't as widely known as say Simonton or Pella.

-Amerimax range in price from $425 to $600 for an installed double hung with installation.
+Amerimax pricing runs from the mid to the slightly high end.
 The company has a good reputation and is one of the better vinyl manufacturers available on the West Coast.
 One advantage they have over Anlin and Simonton windows is quite a few exteior frame colors to choose from - this greatly adds to the cost, but is a nice option to have if need be.

-Their prices start out very low, with prices ranging from $225 for a Studio up to $550 for the Serenity in a double hung with installation, making their best product comparable to other budget manufacturers.
+Their prices are on the low end of the vinyl pricing spectrum, making their best product comparable to other budget manufacturers.
 They are more of a builder's grade supplier, selling through distributors for the most part.
 They don't offer any kind of labor warranty, so make sure to talk to the installer about their coverage if you choose Amsco.

-Andersens are at the high end, from $550 to $1400 installed for double hungs with normal installation.
+Andersens are at the high end of the wood clad market.
 The company is definitely the most well known brand, and possibly the largest in the United States.
 They have four main lines or series, each with different features and price points.

-Champions will run somewhere between $500 and $750 for a standard sized single or double hung vinyl with installation.
-This puts in them in the top end of vinyl window market.
+Champions pricing is in the mid to top end of vinyl market.
 All of the installation is from Champion certified installers, which is part of the reason for the higher price.
 For the most part, installers and contractors think the window is solidly made and contructed.

-Gorells range from approximately $425 installed for a 5000 Series double hung to $850 for the 5400 Storm Series.
-The target price listed here is the average price for a standard double hung with installation.
-Gorell has been well regarded for many years, and since Soft-Lite bought the company in 2012 industry insiders have been confident that the quality of product and service will remain high.
+Gorell runs in the mid to upper end of vinyl window prices.
+The company has been well regarded for many years, and since Soft-Lite bought the company in 2012 industry insiders have been confident that the quality of product and the Gorell service will remain high.

-Harveys are mid-range for the vinyl market.
-They range from around $375 to $600 installed.
+Harvey windows are right at the mid-range for the vinyl frame market.
 Based in the Northeast region, they produce a good solid product that won't break the budget.
-They don't have the ratings to match some of the premium lines, but Harvey is well regarded in the industry for producing reliable windows and good services.
+They don't have the ratings to match some of the premium lines, but Harvey is well regarded in the industry for producing reliable products and services.
 They have several glass packages available so home owners can upgrade to a more efficient series if the budget allows.